-Albino Cories are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-There is no guarantee that you won't have to deal with health problems or disease, but cory catfish are very resiliant.
+Albino Cories are very hardy and disease is not usually a problem in a well maintained aquarium.
+There is no guarantee that you won't have to deal with health problems or disease, but cory catfish are very resilient.

 -Kenzie - 2004-12-23 Cories are an excellent addition to any community tank!
 They get along great with all community fish and are very calm, friendly, fish.
 I love watching them swim in all areas of the tank!
 They are so peaceful and relaxing!
 They do best in groups of at least three or else they tend to get quite lonely!
 Cories are also excellent bottom feeders!
 They clean all leftover foods that fall on the bottom of the tank with their "vaccumm shaped" mouths!
 Good Luck to all Cori owners!
 I love these fish! (but they are very difficult to breed-i have had no luck so far)

 joseph cavanah - 2014-12-08 just change 20% of the water as sudden temperature change has been known to start breeding.